JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 The simplest ways of specifying the `@Storage` annotation are as follows (since 2016.x; for previous versions, please see [old version](https://github.com/JetBrains/intellij-sdk-docs/blob/5dcb02991cf828a7d4680d125ce56b4c10234146/basics/persisting_state_of_components.md) of this document):

-* `@Storage("yourName.xml")` If component is project-level — for `.ipr` based projects standard project file will be used automatically; you don't need to specify anything.
+* `@Storage("yourName.xml")` If a component is project-level — for `.ipr` based projects standard project file is used automatically - no need to specify anything.

 * `@Storage(StoragePathMacros.WORKSPACE_FILE)` for values stored in the workspace file.